google/xls/docs_src/codegen_options.md

     relaxed), XLS will find and report the minimum feasible clock period if one exists.
 If disabled, XLS will report only that the clock period was infeasible, potentially saving time.
+-   `--recover_after_minimizing_clock` is disabled by default.
+If both this and `--minimize_clock_on_error` are enabled, when `--clock_period_ps` is given with an infeasible clock, XLS will print a warning, find and report the minimum feasible clock period (if one exists), and then continue generating Verilog as if this had been the specified clock period.
 -   `--minimize_worst_case_throughput` is disabled by default.
 If enabled, when `--worst_case_throughput` is not specified (or disabled by setting it to 0 or a negative value), XLS will find & report the best possible worst-case